COVID-19 rapid antigen test: 2022

+2024

+In October 2024, the US Food and Drug Administration granted marketing authorization for the Healgen Rapid Check COVID-19/Flu A&B Antigen Test.
+The test, authorized for use without a prescription, is for use by individuals experiencing respiratory symptoms and uses a nasal swab sample to deliver at-home results in approximately 15 minutes for COVID-19 and influenza (flu).
+The test detects proteins from both SARS-CoV-2 (the virus that causes COVID-19) and influenza A and B (the viruses that causes flu).
+This is the first over-the-counter (OTC) test that can detect influenza to be granted marketing authorization using a traditional premarket review pathway, which enables the test to be marketed in the absence of an applicable emergency use declaration.
+Other OTC flu/COVID tests are available under emergency use authorization.

 Economic aspects

 Costs and cost-effectiveness

 In late 2020, it was noted that in the US RATs cost US$5-$23, in contrast with PCR tests which cost at least $75.
 In a Danish study published in 2021, RATs cost about $5.70 per test, as opposed to PCRs at $10.80 per test.
 A 2021 study from Germany found that monitoring health care workers exposed to COVID-19 with RATs saves money compared with sending them into quarantine.
-A 2021 study concluded that if the US is willing to pay $100000 per year of life lost averted, then weekly or monthly testing of the population using RATs is likely to be cost-effective.
+A 2021 study concluded that if the US is willing to pay $100,000 per year of life lost averted, then weekly or monthly testing of the population using RATs is likely to be cost-effective.
 Another 2021 study estimated incremental cost-effectiveness ratios of "$7890 per infection averted and $1 430 000 per death averted" if weekly screening with home-based RATs were performed in the entire US population over a 60-day period.